narayanrajan7/LambdaFunctionstorage/README.md

 # LambdaFunctionstorage
 Stores the user sign on from angular website using lambda function to store in dynamoDB.
 Checks to see if user is already logged in or not as well.
+Enables encryption and decryption using user email to secure.